pkirkham/pkirkham.github.io/_posts/pyrus/2024-02-12-coolprop-versus-ppr78-eos.md

 	 * **[C++ compiler](https://isocpp.org/get-started)**: Compiles the source code into a native binary library whose methods can then be accessed by the Java Native Iterface.
 	 * **[SWIG](https://swig.org)**: This isn't mentioned as a pre-requisite on the CoolProp website, but it is needed to generate the wrappers.

+    Note that these instructions presume that a Java Development Kit is already installed on the system being used to build CoolProp; logically why would you be compiling the Java wrappers for CoolProp if you weren't already developing for Java?
+That said, when I was compiling these native libraries I had to ask a colleague to use his Macbook Air to compile the MacOS native library for me.
+This meant I had to get the JDK installed on his system.
+At the time of writing, the simplest way I've found to achieve this is to use the [Azul Zulu builds of OpenJDK](https://www.azul.com/downloads/) which conveniently provide installers for a range of operating systems and architectures in one place.
+You should be able to confirm that Java is installed by running `java --version` from the command line.

 	<u>Windows</u><br>
     The CoolProp website explains the [prerequisites that must be installed for Windows](http://www.coolprop.org/coolprop/wrappers/index.html#windows).
 Installing [CMake](https://cmake.org/download/), [Git](https://gitforwindows.org/) and [7-Zip](https://7-zip.org/) are straightforward as there are installers available which simplify the process.
 From a Command Prompt or PowerShell terminal, the installation can be checked using `cmake --version`, `git --version` and `7z`.